haowei-2014/rag-jira/README.md

-# jira-qa: A RAG system to answer your jira questions
+# jira-qa: A RAG system to answer your IT issue

-This is a RAG system to answer your jira questions.
-It uses a CSV file which contains old jira tickets and their resolutions as the knowledge base, and uses OpenAI to answer your new questions.
+This is a RAG system to answer your IT issue.
+It uses a CSV file which contains old jira tickets and their resolutions as the knowledge base, and uses LLM to answer your new questions.

 The RAG system is orchestrated using LangGraph.
 The web app is run using streamlit.
 The python dependencies are managed by uv.